 This Thanksgiving Thankful Banner makes it easy for the family to jot down and remember what they’re most thankful for.

-Every year in the month of November everyone starts recording what they’re most thankful for.
-You see it all over facebook and instagram.
+Every year in the month of November it seems everyone records what they’re most thankful for.
+You see it all over facebook, instagram and other social media.
 I think it’s a wonderful way to be more aware of our blessings and to share our gratitude.
-I was trying to think of a way we could do that in our own home and came up with this Thankful Banner.
+I was thinking of a way we could do that in our own home and came up with this Thankful Banner many years ago.